 Here is the biggest fib of the year: “Time management is life management”.
 Regardless of how big your company is, or how well you’re doing in your current workplace, you have listened to this statement since time immemorial and lived by it.
 Well, sorry to burst your bubble, but this statement is a far cry from the truth.
 Well, of course, this might have helped you to some extent, but in reality, a bigger picture is driving your success; one that you need to unsheathe.

 When people talk about productivity, they construe it as synonymous with better time management.
 Which is wrong.
-I have used online task management tools and surely they’ve helped me for a great amount of time.
+I have used TaskQue – an online task management tool and surely it helped me for a great amount of time.
 But once the truth dawned on me, I became fascinated with it.

 Ask yourself: How many hours of the day are you genuinely productive?
 And how many do you actually while away?